-- Suspend This Device Suspends the testing of a device.
-A "polling disabled" icon displays in the Status column of the Manage Device page when a device is disabled.
+- ➤ Suspend This Device Suspends the testing of a device.
+A "polling disabled" icon ☑ displays in the Status column of the Manage Device page when a device is disabled.
 A Resume This Device option displays for a previously suspended device.
 Allows you to temporarily turn off all the tests for a device and turn them on again.
 This feature is useful if you are performing maintenance task on a device and do not want to receive alerts while the device is offline.
-Once a device is suspended, the polling and data collection for all the tests on the device is suspended, the polling and data collection for all the tests on the device is suspended and thus any associated actions to the tests will not generate notifications.
+Once a device is suspended, the polling and data collection for all the tests on the device is suspended and thus any associated actions to the tests will not generate notifications.
 The suspend/resume feature is available at both the device and the individual test level.
-Furthermore, when a device is suspended (e.g. for maintenance), this time is not included in the total downtime reports since it is considered a planned outage. - Update Device Parameters These show a subset of the same options described for Creating a New Device (page 64). - 4.
+Furthermore, when a device is suspended (e.g. for maintenance), this time is not included in the total downtime reports since it is considered a planned outage. - Update Device Parameters These show a subset of the same options described for Creating a New Device (page 102). - 4.
 Click Update Device at the bottom of the page.